Violence Suppression Unit: Objectives

-The VSUs have been tasked with increasing the overall safety of the areas to which they are stationed.
-Their primary focus is on making high-risk and high-harm arrests, patrolling in high crime activity areas, mobilising in high violence areas, projecting a large command presence in hot spot areas.
-The latter is accomplished using large numbers of uniformed constables and marked vehicles.
+The VSUs were tasked with increasing the overall safety of the areas to which they are stationed.
+Their primary focus was on making high-risk and high-harm arrests, patrolling in high crime activity areas, mobilising in high violence areas, projecting a large command presence in hot spot areas.
+The latter was accomplished using large numbers of uniformed constables and marked vehicles.

-Unit assignments as a whole include supporting of commanders in coordinating pan-London activities, making high-risk and high-harm arrests, executing manhunts for high-risk suspects, executing search warrants, responding to crimes in progress, and targeted enforcement against high-risk offenders.
+Unit assignments as a whole included supporting of commanders in coordinating pan-London activities, making high-risk and high-harm arrests, executing manhunts for high-risk suspects, executing search warrants, responding to crimes in progress, and targeted enforcement against high-risk offenders.

 Organisation

-The VSUs are split into teams, with each team comprising two elements: a proactive element (crime squad), and a visible element.
-Having the teams split into these elements provide the unit with a high level of flexibility, as well as provide the constables involved with opportunities to develop more diverse skillsets.
+The VSUs were split into teams, with each team comprising two elements: a proactive element (crime squad), and a visible element.
+Having the teams split into these elements provided the unit with a high level of flexibility, as well as provide the constables involved with opportunities to develop more diverse skillsets.

 Proactive element

-The proactive element of the VSU is tasked with handling the majority of high-risk suspects, being tasked with targeting repeat offenders that are particularly dangerous (e.g. involved in or suspected of knife possession, robbery, drug trafficking).
+The proactive element of the VSU was tasked with handling the majority of high-risk suspects, being tasked with targeting repeat offenders that are particularly dangerous (e.g. involved in or suspected of knife possession, robbery, drug trafficking).
 According to an MSP disclosure, the unit is "able to look at and break down the wider circle of associates linked to individuals and undertake proactive targeting to reduce violence and as needed, refer individuals into supporting diversion schemes."
+Most of this was transferred to BCU Proactive teams.

 Visible element

-The visible element of the VSU is responsible for the visibility of the team in high crime areas, and is used to support the proactive element during arrest phases.
+The visible element of the VSU was responsible for the visibility of the team in high crime areas, and is used to support the proactive element during arrest phases.

 Equipment and vehicles

-Each VSU should be equipped with at least two high visibility marked police minibuses, and at least 3 "Q" unmarked covert cars, all with response capabilities.
-They will also have shared access to protected police vans and personnel carriers.
+Each VSU should have been equipped with at least two high visibility marked police minibuses, and at least 3 "Q" unmarked covert cars, all with response capabilities.
+They also had shared access to protected police vans and personnel carriers.

-Like all front-line MSP officers, VSU officers are equipped with speedcuffs, collapsible batons, and tear gas containing CS or PAVA.
-They also have the capability to carry the X2 Taser.
-All unit officers are expected to be trained in Level 2 Public Order (riot training) and rapid entry.
+Like all front-line MSP officers, VSU officers were equipped with speedcuffs, collapsible batons, and tear gas containing CS or PAVA.
+They also had the capability to carry the X2 Taser.
+All unit officers were expected to be trained in Level 2 Public Order (riot training) and rapid entry.

-Individual BCUs may choose to equip their VSU officers with other equipment such as a kit for specialist entry and tyre deflation devices such as spike strips.
-Some VSU teams have trialled fitting a dog cage within the unit's unmarked vehicles.
+Individual BCUs may have chosen to equip their VSU officers with other equipment such as a kit for specialist entry and tyre deflation devices such as spike strips.
+Some VSU teams trialled fitting a dog cage within the unit's unmarked vehicles.
 This can be utilised with a dedicated Police Dog Handler to assist the unit when required.